Rukewe/alx-system_engineering-devops/0x00-shell_basics/README.md

 Move file from root directory to sub directory
 Delete a file from a directory
 Delete a directory in another directory
+Changes the working directory to the previous one